 Our cooperative began with a simple request.
 While volunteering in Congo, my good friend Mama Aroyo asked for help generating income to build a home for her family.
 Recognizing her talents as a seamstress, I requested that she make 25 African handbags that I could sell to family and friends in the U.S. Soon after, other women in the village expressed interest in joining our project.
 We weren't sure what our business model would look like, but what I did know is that my year spent as a volunteer in Africa changed my life.
 As I encountered suffering and tragedy, I also grew in fellowship with the local community.
 A day never goes by when I am not inspired by the creativity and resilience of our artisans.

 Katie Hile, Founder + CEO

-April 2014 – Our first meeting was held in the village of Aru, Democratic Republic of Congo.
-We gathered with 10 local women to create the first artisan cooperative.
+April 2014 – Our first meeting was held in the village of Aru in the Democratic Republic of the Congo (DRC).
+We gathered together with 10 local women to create the first-ever artisan cooperative in northeastern DRC.
 A cooperative is a group of individuals who voluntarily join together for shared economic, social, and cultural benefits.
-Due to the lack of government presence and support, cooperatives are key to the positive growth and formation of communities across the developing world.
-Our artisans strengthen their creative talents by working together to meet the social and economic development needs of their village.
+Due to the lack of government presence and support, local cooperatives are key to the positive growth and formation of communities across the developing world.
+Our artisans strengthen their creative talents by working together to meet the needs of their village.

 Summer 2016 – These women in Congo have overcome many social and economic barriers.
 By 2016, we had 18 cooperative members, who over the course of three years supported 264 family members by helping with school fees and healthcare costs.
-When I returned to Congo last summer they approached me with a proposal to train young women in the village how to sew.
-These women are eligible to participate based on not having had the opportunity to attend primary school.
-Our cooperative is now helping those living in even more desperate circumstances.
-How incredible is that?
-So you can see that our model is not only working, it’s thriving.
+When I returned to Congo in May, they approached me with a proposal to train young women in the village how to sew.
+These women are eligible to participate based on not having had the opportunity to attend or complete primary or secondary school.
+Our cooperative members in Congo are now helping those living in even more desperate circumstances.

 WHAT DOES TOTONGA BOMOI MEAN?